 Going to the Christmas Market is a great tradition in Germany, and every city has at least one.
-Berlin boasts between 50 and sometimes up to 100 Christmas markets.
-Most Christmas markets starts on Monday November 27, 2017.
-Some goes on to the end of December and some even a few days into January.
+Berlin boasts 80 Christmas markets.

-This is considered the most beautiful and popular.
+This is regarded as being the most lovely and well-liked.
 Cozy and a bit of luxury between the German and French Church with its mighty towers.
-There are many stalls with food and drinks, exclusive crafts and of course, Christmas decorations and souvenirs.
+Numerous kiosks offer food and beverages, unique crafts, and, of course, Christmas decorations and souvenirs.
 It can get cold in Berlin, so it’s nice to be able to go into the hot tents with serving.
-Outside there is a scene with various dance and music performances.
+Different dance and music acts are taking place outside.

 The annual Christmas market is located in Alexanderplatz.
 If you would like to be a little more active, there is a wonderful skating rink.
 A busy market that is adjacent to other great shopping.
 Due to its proximity to the Metro and the enormous “Galeria Kaufhof,” the market feels crowded.